AuDigitalHealth/ci-fhir-stu3/pages/PersonalHealthRecords/_includes/mappings.md

 # {{ page.title }}

-This informative section provides mapping from the data items (i.e. requirements) in [Consumer Entered Notes Information Requirements](index.html#NEHT2011ao) and  [Consumer Entered Health Summary Information Requirements](index.html#NEHT2011ar).
+This informative section provides mapping from the data items (i.e. requirements) in [Consumer Entered Notes Information Requirements [NEHT2011ao]](index.html#NEHT2011ao) and  [Consumer Entered Health Summary Information Requirements [NEHT2011ar]](index.html#NEHT2011ar).

 ### Personal Health Notes
 The table below matches the data items to the corresponding supported element in the Personal Health Notes (PHN) profile or referenced profile (e.g. Organization with Mandatory Identifier).
 The hierarchy column demonstrates the path to that supported element from the root Composition.